 Parrott dismissed questions about “Cesar” when Hatewatch contacted him this week.

-“There are many millions of white Hispanics throughout Latin Ameirca,” Parriott said.
+“There are many millions of white Hispanics throughout Latin Ameirca,” Parrott said.
 He added, “We stand behind our members and officers against this garbage gossip.
 These incidents have been carefully reviewed by our central commmittee.
 Needle-dicking the private lives of our thousands of members and supporters is proof that we're not actually guilty of serious offenses you rats routinely accuse us of.”

 While it is easy enough for Hill to decry the goings-on in other organizations, the League itself has a messy relationship when it comes to maintaining a consistently applied code of conduct.